Ride Well - Schools cycle education programme

-Funding for the programme is provided by the Invercargill City Council and Southland District Council, and Waka Kotahi - New Zealand Transport Agency.
+Funding for the programme is provided by the Invercargill City Council, the Southland District Council, and Waka Kotahi - New Zealand Transport Agency.
 The programme is presented at no cost to participating schools, and is presented by Cycling Southland.

 Grade 1 (Preparation for on-road riding) is targeted to the Year 3/4 level, and aims to equip riders with the skills and confidence they need to ride more often.
 The programme is presented with a strong emphasis on learning through play, ensuring that students have fun while gaining essential bike handling skills.

 Training takes place in an environment away from cars, like the school playground or court, with the programme being presented in two 90 minute blocks, preferably on two consecutive days.